aaronayitey/alx_be_shell/shell_permissions/README.md

+# These are bash scripts that:
-# This is a bash script that switches the current user to the user betty.
+- switches the current user to the user betty.
+- prints the effective username of the current user.